ChristopherJamesJordan/aws-service-mock-sinon/readme.md

 ### Credits

 This was originally forked from [mock-aws-sinon](https://github.com/gdnmobilelab/mock-aws-sinon), but was updated to use the latest dependency versions and functionally overhauled to add new features (breaking compared to the original source).

+### Liability

+This is a personal project I maintain on my own time.
+I will continue to extend and improve this as I am able.
+As such, this module is for use as is, with no guarantees or liability.
+Feel free to pursue the test cases for validation and please let me know if you have any feedback or find any bugs!